 Why did you bill me when I thought my insurance company was participating?

 This could have occurred for various reasons.
-It is possible that you were not eligible to receive particular benefits; it is also possible that you may have had a high deductible, causing your insurance company to shift responsibility of the bill on to you (until the deductible has been met).
-In a rare case, it may have been a computer error or oversight of either Tower Health Urgent Care or your insurance carrier.
-If you have any questions regarding a bill you received, please do not hesitate to call our Billing Department at 610-226-6210, Monday – Friday, 8 a.m. to 4:30 p.m.
+It is possible that you were not eligible to receive particular benefits; it is also possible that you may have had a high deductible, causing your insurance company to shift the responsibility for the bill onto you (until the deductible has been met).
+In rare cases, it may have been a computer error or oversight of either Tower Health Urgent Care or your insurance carrier.
+If you have any questions regarding a bill you received, please do not hesitate to call our Billing Department at 484-628-1020, Monday – Friday, 8 a.m. to 4:30 p.m.
 Our billing specialists will be able to help you understand your bill and/or your EOB (explanation of benefits) letter.

 I don't have insurance.
-How much do you charge for a visit?
+How much will I be charged for a visit?

 What is your payment policy?

 Tower Health Urgent Care will collect the co-pay at the time of service from patients with insurance.
-Patients without insurance must pay in full at time of service.
-We accept cash, check, and all major credit cards.
+Patients without insurance must pay in full at the time of service.
+We accept cash, checks, and all major credit cards.